Protect your guides and lower your risk with clients in Africa

 Legal and Ethical Responsibility

 Tourism companies operating in Africa must understand their obligations extend beyond delivering a holiday.
 Duty of care includes employee and client welfare in an emergency.
 It cant simply be a case – of claim on your travel insurance.
 If an unforeseen emergency is dealt with professionally and beyond expectations – you build your brand, your reputation and potentially save lives.
+Many African countries do not enforce labour protections, adequate insurance and training for freelance guides or contract drivers.
+The nature of their work exposes them to real danger, and they need real support.
+Proactively offering support via TSOS is not just a smart operational choice; it’s ethically sound.
+It helps:- Avoid legal liability in the event of an incident

 - Satisfy international insurance standards